graphql-mocks/graphql-mocks/packages/docs/docs/paper/mutating-data.md

 });
 ```

-The first argument is the GraphQL type for the document and the second is an object representing its fields.
+The first argument is the GraphQL type for the document and the second is an object representing its data, mapping GraphQL fields to the object properties.

 #### Creating a Documented with Connections